jihwan-jeong/xaddpy/README.md

 ## Using xaddpy

 You can find useful XADD usecases in the [xaddpy/tests/test_bool_var.py](xaddpy/tests/test_bool_var.py) and [xaddpy/tests/test_xadd.py](xaddpy/tests/test_xadd.py) files.
-Here, we will briefly show two main ways to build an initial XADD that you want to work with.
+Here, we will first briefly discuss different ways to build an initial XADD that you want to work with.

 ### Loading from a file